Explore Scholarship Options

-If you’re a high school senior student, an award of up to $4,000 may be available to you if you demonstrate a strong commitment to youth leadership in your local church and commit to be active in student ministry at DWU.
+If you’re a high school senior student or transfer student, an award of up to $4,000 may be available to you if you demonstrate a strong commitment to youth leadership in your local church and commit to being active in student ministry at DWU.
 You are not required to be United Methodist.

 Contact your admissions counselor for more information about these awards.

 DWU institutional scholarships, awards and grants may not exceed the cost of tuition at Dakota Wesleyan University in any given year.